aspitarl/AI-Art/README.md

 After images are in scene folder run `gen_scene_transition_file.py song sx`

-after doing this for all scenes run `combine_transitions_csvs.py` to incorporate all exisiting scene transitions csvs into the orignal input_data.xlsx file.
+After doing this for all scenes run `combine_transitions_csvs.py song` to incorporate all exisiting scene transitions csvs into a new csv file `all_transitions.csv` in the song folder.

-TODO: write combined transitions to a separate csv file
+#TODO: script to run two above for all scenes in a song.

 run Generate_Transitions.ipynb